-Do you know that there are bioluminescent fungi which glow in darks?
-Yes there are!
-Definitely you might say “oh! my god”.
+Do you know that there are bioluminescent fungi that glow in darks?
+Yes, there are!
+Definitely, you might say “oh! my god”.
 They will amaze you, yes sure!
-Lets see what are those amazing products of mother nature.
+Let’s see what are those amazing products of mother nature.

-Fungi play a major role in identification of plant species which are in forests and act as a source of mystery in forests.
-Recently scientists have done some experiment on this bioluminescent mushrooms and they have found mind blowing facts about those bioluminescent fungi.
-According to the investigations there are over 80 species of bioluminescent mushrooms on earth.
+Fungi play a major role in the identification of plant species that are in forests and act as a source of mystery in forests.
+Recently scientists have done some experiments on these bioluminescent mushrooms and they have found mind-blowing facts about those bioluminescent fungi.
+According to the investigations, there are over 80 species of bioluminescent mushrooms on earth.

-There’s a compound called Oxyluciferin which give luminescent color to the mushrooms in dark.
-These compound is a product which formed by paring an enzyme with Oxygen.
-When discussing about luminescent definitely you’ll get fireflies into your mind.
-Yes of course, Oxyluciferin is the same compound which is in them.
+There’s a compound called Oxyluciferin which gives luminescent color to the mushrooms in dark.
+This compound is a product formed by paring an enzyme with Oxygen.
+When discussing luminescent definitely you’ll get fireflies into your mind.
+Yes, of course, Oxyluciferin is the same compound that is in them.

-According to the scientists although bioluminescent mushrooms show their color in dark, they can be found easily in day time.
+According to scientists although bioluminescent mushrooms show their color in dark, they can be found easily in the daytime.
 In 2015 a major research was done to identify why these bioluminescent mushrooms glow in dark.
-Finally scientists found by glowing in dark, they attract insects to the mushroom and it helps to spread their pores in a effective way.
-By this way they can reproduce and colonize in new areas of the forest.
-On the other hand scientists found that not all bioluminescent mushrooms attracts more insects than other mushrooms.
+Finally, scientists found by glowing in dark, attract insects to the mushroom and it helps to spread their spores in an effective way.
+In this way, they can reproduce and colonize new areas of the forest.
+On the other hand, scientists found that not all bioluminescent mushrooms attract more insects than other mushrooms.

 1) Panellus stipticus